ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyRelativeCourse.rst

 IBasicManeuverStrategyRelativeCourse
 ====================================

-.. py:class:: IBasicManeuverStrategyRelativeCourse
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyRelativeCourse

    object

    Interface used to access options for a Relative Course Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyRelativeCourse

 Overview
 --------